-As the exams are expected to be postponed, the preparation of aspirants might take a backseat.
+As the exams for JEE April and May session have been postponed, the preparation of aspirants might take a backseat.
 It’s crucial to keep the preparations going, despite all that’s been happening around us.

 At times, students take a casual approach when they get some extra time for preparation, leading to a non-satisfactory performance on the D-day.

 So, it would help if you kept yourself motivated and did not allow yourself to become complacent.
 The question arises as to how you can keep the fervour up and go ahead with your preparations.